iAART/aart/README.md

   <code> >> python visamp.py </code>

 This function creates a set of h5 files, one for each basline angle.
-These files contains the visibility amplitude as well as the frequency (baseline length in G\lambda).
+These files contains the visibility amplitude as well as the frequency (baseline length in G$\lambda$).
 The resulting datasets inside the resulting file are:

 * freqs: The frequencies where ther vibility amplitude was computed.
 * visamp: The respective visbility amplitdutes.